John Gwynneth: Vindication

-The accession of Queen Mary and the aftermath of Wyatt's rebellion restored Gwynneth's doctrine.
+The accession of Queen Mary I and the aftermath of Wyatt's rebellion restored Gwynneth's doctrine.
 Gwynneth was at Luton on 23 July 1553 to deliver his sermon celebrating the return of a Catholic monarch, in which he did not fail to find a parallel in Mary's name with the cult of Mary, mother of Jesus so favoured in Tudor Catholicism (and so repudiated by the Edwardian Reformists).
 It was soon published by John Cawood and found a ready circulation.
 In April 1554 outside his church door in London, at the Cheapside Cross, the popular mood was expressed by the spectacle of a cat hanged on a scaffold, robed like a priest with its head shaved, its bound paws holding up a morsel representing the Sacrament.

 From the London press of Thomas Berthelet Gwynneth renewed his writings against Frith in enlarged editions, with A manifeste detection of the notable falshed of that part of Iohn Frithes boke whiche he calleth his foundacion, and A Declaration of the State wherein all Heretickes dooe leade their lives; and also of their continuall indever and propre fruictes, in 1554.
 The title page of the latter bore the text: "There is a waie, which semeth to a man streight, and yet the endes therof leaden to perdicion" (Proverbs, 16:25).
 The lease of nine years having expired, he brought action for a debt of £67.14s.6d against Dafydd Gryffyth owing for Clynnog Fawr, and against various persons for tithes in Caernarfon and Anglesey.
 Its chantry lands had passed into Crown hands.